How To Be A Good Director. Tips & Advice.

 Be Open To Suggestions

-Filmmaking is a collective enterprise and collaboration is the word most thrown around when talking about film.
+Filmmaking is a collective enterprise, and collaboration is the word most often used when talking about film.

 Your crew is your collaborators.
-This means that, while you are, arguably, at the top of the pyramid, everyone comprising all the other levels have ideas too.
+This means that while you are arguably at the top of the pyramid, everyone comprising all the other levels has ideas, too.

 Be open to those ideas.
 Especially regarding actors.

 Actors train to embody the characters they play.
 They give your words and characters life.
-As a result, they may have some ideas of their own as to what a character may do or whether a line sounds authentic or forced.
+As a result, they may have some ideas about what a character may do or whether a line sounds authentic or forced.

-They may come to you asking to change things in the script or try something new performance-wise.
+They may ask you to change things in the script or try something new performance-wise.
 Don’t shoot them down outright.
-Listen to what they have to say, and, even if you don’t agree on the surface, let them give it a shot if you have the time to spare.
+Listen to what they say; even if you disagree, let them give it a shot if you have the time to spare.
 You may be pleasantly surprised.

-There are countless YouTube videos documenting ad-libbed lines or acting decisions that weren’t in the script but ended up being loved by the directors and, later on, audiences.
+Countless YouTube videos document ad-libbed lines or acting decisions that weren’t in the script but were loved by the directors and, later, audiences.

 “I’m walkin’ here!”